 Suzy has lived experience of addiction and long term recovery.
 In early recovery, Suzy trained as a social worker and worked for several years as part of the Community AIDS Resource Team supporting people living with and affected by HIV.
 During her time with CART, Suzy trained as a counsellor and went on to work as a practitioner in the addiction sector for fifteen years.
 She has worked in a range of services including Higher Ground Residential Drug Treatment centre, and Auckland Community Alcohol and Drug Service.
 Today Suzy is he Project Lead with responsibility for consumer projects with Matua Raḵi, the Aotearoa, New Zealand National Addiction Workforce Development Centre within Te Pou o te Whakaaro Nui.

-Paul has over 25 years experience in the field as a counsellor for NSAD, a facilitator for after-care, facilitator for PGF relapse prevention, lecturer in addiction studies and DAPANNZ supervisor.
+Paul has over 25 years experience in the field as a counsellor for NSAD, a facilitator for after-care, facilitator for PGF relapse prevention, lecturer in addiction studies and DAPAANZ supervisor.
 He is passionate about practice and integrating the arts with therapy.
 Paul is also a member of the gambling sub-committee.

 Debby is Programme Manager, Odyssey (Auckland), with a main focus on coordinating the Counties Manukau AOD Provider Collaborative.
 She has worked in the addiction treatment sector for 20 years in a variety of roles.
 Debby is a Standard Member.